Pension Bonus Scheme

 Important information

-• We calculate your Pension Bonus based on your income support payment alone, not including any supplements or allowances.
+We calculate your Pension Bonus based on the basic rate of your income support payment plus the basic pension supplement.
+We do not include any other supplements or allowances.

 Back to top